Suggested progression by level

 Legal Theory, Objectives, and Juristic Method

-This group of courses focuses on the principles behind Islamic legal reasoning.
-Students study the history of legislation, the foundations of usul al-fiqh, maqasid al-shari‘ah, and the ethics of juristic difference.
-The aim is to show not only what rulings are, but how they are developed, interpreted, and applied responsibly.
+These courses present the principles that underpin Islamic legal reasoning.
+Students study the history of legislation, the foundations of fiqh, the objectives of sharia, and the ethics of disagreement.
+The aim is to understand not only the rulings themselves, but also how they are developed, interpreted, and applied.

-Includes: History of legislation, Usul al-fiqh and maqasid, Fiqh of disagreement.
+Includes: History of legislation, Foundations of fiqh and objectives of sharia, Fiqh of disagreement.

 Hadith and Prophetic Tradition